coreui/coreui/site/content/docs/4.0/migration.md

 ### JavaScript

-- Data attributes for all JavaScript plugins are now namespaced to help distinguish Bootstrap functionality from third parties and your own code.
+- Data attributes for all JavaScript plugins are now namespaced to help distinguish CoreUI functionality from third parties and your own code.
 For example, we use `data-coreui-toggle` instead of `data-toggle`.
 - Updated Popper to v2.x:
   - Removed `offset` option from our Tooltip/Popover and Dropdown plugins; this can still be achieved using the `popperConfig` parameter.
   - The `fallbackPlacement` option has become `fallbackPlacements`.